-In its 2010 and 2011 Reports to the Florida Legislature the Commission reported in detail energy related actions and recommendations.
-The Commission completed all of its energy related legislative assignments and implementation was achieved through adoption of the 2010 Florida Energy Code effective March 15, 2012.
+In its 2010 and 2011 Reports to the Florida Legislature the Commission reported in detail energyrelated actions and recommendations.
+The Commission completed all of its energy-related legislative assignments and implementation was achieved through adoption of the 2010 Florida Energy Code effective March 15, 2012.

-The Commission's Energy Code Workgroup worked with stakeholders beginning in early 2009 on a comprehensive evaluation of options for achieving energy efficiency initiatives for the Florida Building Code including: mandated increases in energy efficiencies for subsequent editions of the Code, criteria for cost effectiveness test for increases in energy efficiency, studying energy conservation measures for replacement of air conditioning equipment, investigating humidity and moisture control problems for hot and humid climates, and evaluating rainwater collection and reuse and waste water recycling techniques.
-The Workgroup finalized their recommendations in 2010 and delivered consensus-based recommendations to the Commission that were implemented through amendments to the Florida Energy Code as part of the 2010 Code Update process.
+Beginning in early 2009 the Commission's Energy Code Workgroup worked with stakeholders on a comprehensive evaluation of options for achieving energy efficiency initiatives for the Florida Building Code including: mandated increases in energy efficiencies for subsequent editions of the Code, criteria for cost effectiveness test for increases in energy efficiency, studying energy conservation measures for replacement of air conditioning equipment, investigating humidity and moisture control problems for hot and humid climates and evaluating rainwater collection and reuse and waste water recycling techniques.
+The Workgroup finalized its recommendations in 2010 and delivered consensus-based recommendations to the Commission that were implemented through amendments to the Florida Energy Code as part of the 2010 Code Update process.

-The Florida Energy Code Workgroup developed consensus recommendations and the Commission adopted thermal efficiency standards increases through adoption of the 2010 Florida Energy Code as follows: a energy efficiency cost-effectiveness tests for commercial code; a definition of "consumer" (applies to both residential and commercial"); energy conservation measures for replacement of air conditioning equipment; a strategic plan for increased efficiency requirements required by law for the 2010 Edition of the Florida Building Code; specific building options to achieve energy efficiency improvements; design criteria for energy efficient pools recommendations; and, requirements for green roofs recognition in the Florida Building Code.
+The Florida Energy Code Workgroup developed consensus recommendations and the Commission adopted thermal efficiency standards increases through adoption of the 2010 Florida Energy Code as follows: a energy efficiency cost-effectiveness tests for residential code; energy efficiency cost-effectiveness tests for commercial code; a definition of "consumer" (applies to both residential and commercial"); energy conservation measures for replacement of air conditioning equipment; a strategic plan for increased efficiency requirements required by law for the 2010 Edition of the Florida Building Code; specific building options to achieve energy efficiency improvements; design criteria for energy efficient pools recommendations; and requirements for green roofs recognition in the Florida Building Code.